Customer Experience Journey Mapping

 Master these three pillars, and you establish a strong loyalty foundation.

-Why are these pillars so crucial?
-Research indicates that the primary source of customer dissatisfaction in retail stems from experiences within these areas.
+Research indicates that the primary source of customer dissatisfaction in retail is experiences in these areas.
 Consider this verified research from 2025:

 • 91% of consumers report encountering frustrating digital buying issues.